DarkRiftNetworking/darkrift-cli/Readme.md

 In most cases you do not need to do this yourself as `darkrift run` will automatically download the correct version.

-You can also list all the DarkRift version you have installed with:
+You can also list all the DarkRift versions you have installed with:
 ```bash
 darkrift pull --list
 ```